 For the intent(inout) to work properly in a Fortran function, the input array must have Fortran ordering.
 Otherwise a copy is taken, and the output array is a different object than the input array, a fact that is incompatible with the intent(inout) requirement.
 In Chapter 4.1.1 we mention the function asarray for transforming an array from C to Fortran ordering, or vice versa, and the function isfortran for checking if an array has Fortran ordering or not.
-Instead of first creating an array with C storage and then transforming to Fortran ordering, a = zero((nx, ny)) a = asarray(a, order='Fortran')
+Instead of first creating an array with C storage and then transforming to Fortran ordering, we can supply the order argument directly to zeros:

+'''

+a = zero((nx, ny))

+a = asarray(a, order='Fortran')

+'''